 a.
 Analyze, research, and design scenery, lighting, makeup, costumes, stage properties, sound, film, and cinema or electronic media

-1. Why is the technical design crucial to a theatrical endeavor?
+1. Why is the set design crucial to a theatrical endeavor?

-2. How do the efforts of technical designers affect the final presentation or production?
+2. How do the efforts of set designers affect the final presentation or production?

 Don't indicate light fixtures